 Yael Eiger

-My research interests center around technology in the carceral system e.g. surveillance, policing technology, electronic monitoring apps, carceral communication apps, sentencing algorithms, etc. I’m also interested in related interdisciplinary topics e.g. tech policy, data ethics, consumer protection, power analysis, deceptive design, monetization structures, etc.
+My research interests center around technology in the carceral system e.g. surveillance, policing technology, electronic monitoring, sentencing algorithms, etc. I’m also interested in related interdisciplinary topics e.g. tech policy, data ethics, consumer protection, deceptive design, etc.

-I also teach classes in 3 nearby prisons with the Freedom Education Project of Puget Sound and Prison Math Project, who are always looking for more volunteers and teachers.
+I also love teaching in prisons!
+I currently teach with with the Prison Math Project, and taught previously with the Freedom Education Project of Puget Sound, both of whom are always looking for more volunteers and teachers.
 And if you’re at UW, check out HOPE! 🫶 🕊️ 🌻